James-Charles-Robinson/Semi-Auto-Instagram-Poster/README.md

 # Semi-Auto-Instagram-Poster
-A python program that saves images from Instagram that contain certain hashtags.
-Then after deleting the ones the user doesn't want , the program posts them at intervals.
+### A python program that saves images from Instagram that contain certain hashtags.
+Then after deleting the ones the user doesn't want, the program posts them at intervals.
+# How To Use
+#### Install these dependencies - selenium, autoit, PIL, urllib, bs4 and the firefox web-browser.
+Edit the hashtags.txt by putting the hashtags you want to take from, the more hashtags the slower the program.
+Run the get_images.py file and enter the number of photos you want.
+Then sort through the images and delete all the photos you wouldnt want posted on your account.
+Run the post.py file.
+And enter the interval between posts, i recommend 4 hours at least for a meme page.
+Then enter your account details.
+The progrogram will then post the images and follow people assiociated with your hashtags.
+Then slowly over time, unfollow these people.
+You can view the people the program has followed in the folledAccounts.txt file.
+# What I learnt
+#### With this program i developed my skills with requests and BS4.
+I also learnt how to find elements by thier xpath or css selector.
+I also learnt how to use autoit to help interact with windows apps so that files could be uploaded.
+I also learnt how to resize and and combine images with PIL.